tonym128/ttech/_posts/2019-12-15-making-a-badge.markdown

 	<source src="/images/2019/11/code_bsides_voxel.mp4" type="video/mp4">
 </video>

-It was round about this point that the dream of remotely updating the ROM started fading, Elastic Ninja hadn't implemented any code himself yet and I was running at 98+ % space usage.
+It was round about this point that the dream of remotely updating the ROM started fading, Mike hadn't implemented any code himself yet and I was running at 98+ % space usage.
 This was a bit too high to keep pushing forwards.
 To update the ROM over the air (OTA) you have to use 2x whatever you allocate to the ROM, so for us that was 1.9mb x 2 for the ROM and 190kb for storing data like the JSON saved configs.

 One build setting later and I had almost another 2mb free.
 I went a bit crazy and implemented compressed JPEG loading, QR Generators, changed all my binary encoded graphics to JPEGs where it made more sense (full screen images) and added a few easter eggs, which ate up space.
 Amazingly most of the space being used was the Bluetooth Stack and the Wifi stack, both of which we needed.
 So all the new features and graphics, only took me up to 2.1mb.